97nomad/97nomad.github.io/content/blog/tasmota-tuya-perversions.md

 ## MQTT Topics

-Essentially we only need two topics: `tasmota/tele/tasmota_${gw_addr}/SENSOR` to read data and `tasmota/cmnd/tasmota_${gw_addr}/ZbSend` to send commands. \
+Essentially we only need two topics: `tasmota/tele/tasmota_${gw_addr}/SENSOR` to read telemetry and `tasmota/cmnd/tasmota_${gw_addr}/ZbSend` to send commands. \
 Perhaps a third `tasmota/cmnd/tasmota_${gw_addr}/Backlog` for executing Backlog commands.

-Yes, any of the commands from the list can be called via MQTT by sending it to the appropriate topic, where the last part is the name of the command.
+Yes, any of the commands from the [list](https://tasmota.github.io/docs/Commands) can be called via MQTT by sending it to the appropriate topic, where the last part is the name of the command.

 We will send JSON's and parse them too.
-Let's get to practice.
+So let's get to practice.

 ### Switches and sensors